Life Lines

 What Next?

-Give baby 5 good rescue breaths, mouth to mouth and nose.
-Should the Chest rise and fall this indicates you can pass air past the object.
-If there is no rise and fall the airway is still fully blocked.
+Give the baby 5 good rescue breaths, mouth-to-mouth and nose.
+Should the Chest rise and fall, this indicates you can pass air past the object.
+If there is no rise and fall, the airway is still fully blocked.

 What Now?

-Give baby 30 compression's with two fingers placed in the center of babies chest between nipple line.
-Push a little harder as this may force the object up.
+Give the baby 30 compressions with two fingers placed in the center of the baby's chest between the nipple line.
+Push a little harder, as this may force the object up.

 Continue With